YH-Choi-001/module_lib/Mpu_6050/custom_gy521/README.md

 Syntax: `gy521.cal_gyro();` or `gy521.cal_gyro(100);`
 This `cal_gyro()` function calibrates all 3-axes of gyroscope of the chip.
 This function repeats reading the gyroscope values of 3 axes and gets a mean value to be subtracted from every time the programmer gets new gyroscope data.
 The argument `sampling_amount` tells the function how many times it should get data samples.
 The larger the value, the calibration is more accurate, but also more time-consuming.
-By default, it is 8192 times
+By default, the funciton will get 8192 data samples, so this argument is optional.

 If you find any problems, please raise an issue or contact me at yhei.choi@gmail.com.